Slope Stability Analysis, Design, and Repair Services

 One should note that:

-- Each combination of cohesion and friction angle that produces a factor of safety of 1 produces a unique location for the critical slip surface.
-Accordingly, the location of the slip surface can be used to calculate unique values for both cohesion (c, c') and friction angle (Φ, Φ')
+- Each combination of cohesion and friction angle that produces a factor of safety of 1 provides a unique location for the critical slip surface.
+Accordingly, the location of the slip surface can be used to calculate unique values for both cohesion (c, c') and friction angle (Φ, Φ').

-- Use of the location of the slip surface to back-calculate both cohesion and friction has had mixed success and does not seem to work when there is significant progressive failure or distinct layering and inhomogeneities in the slope
+- Using the location of the slip surface to back-calculate both cohesion and friction has had mixed success and does not seem to work when there is a significant progressive failure or distinct layering and inhomogeneities in the slope.

 - The degree of uncertainty in the back-calculated shear strength parameter will be no less than the degree of uncertainty in all of the other variables that affect the stability analysis.
-In fact, the back-analysis should actually be conceived as a back-analysis to determine all of the variables that are applicable to the failure, rather than only shear strength parameters.
-To reduce the uncertainty in this determination it is important to utilize all the information that is known or can be estimated by other means prior to performing the back-analysis, such as:
+In fact, the back-analysis should be conceived as a back-analysis to determine all of the variables that apply to the failure, not only shear strength parameters.
+It is essential to use all the information that is known or can be estimated by other means before performing the back-analysis, such as:

 —knowledge of the shear strength of soils and how the shear strength varied with depth